awsdocs/amazon-detective-user-guide/doc_source/profile-navigate-url.md

 The URL requires the following values\.

 ***Region***
-The Region you want to use\.
+The Region that you want to use\.

 ***type***
-The type of item for the profile you are navigating to\.
+The type of item for the profile that you are navigating to\.
 + `findings` \- Indicates that you are navigating to a finding profile
 + `entities` \- Indicates that you are navigating to an entity profile